mongodb/docs-relational-migrator/source/includes/fact-cdc-cleanup.rst

-Continuous migration jobs may create additional cache collections that are removed upon completion.
+Continuous migration jobs may create temporary cache collections that are removed on completion.